-The xtdumpsys program dumps logs and other information from a running system into a directory in /var/opt/cray/dump.
+The xtdumpsys program dumps logs and other information from a running system into a directory in /var/opt/cray/log.
 This is very useful in the case of a node crash or failure to boot. xtdumpsys is often used in combination with cdump of a specific node or nodes that may have crashed or hung.

-xtdumpsys collects and analyzes information from a Cray XC system that is failing or has failed, has crashed, or is hung. xtdumpsys collects a large amount of data; if no config set or IMPS issues are suspected, consider manually collecting logs.
-For information on collecting log files manually, see Manually Collect Log Files on page 112.
+xtdumpsys collects and analyzes information from a Cray XC system that is failing or has failed, has crashed, or is hung.
 If doing a full dump (recommended), xtdumpsys will gather the following by default: